-If you’re a retailer that accepts SNAP EBT — grocery, convenience, market, specialty food, or a mixed-use store — 2025 is a “check your setup now” year.
+If you’re a retailer that accepts SNAP EBT — grocery, gas station & convenience store, market, specialty food, or a mixed-use store — 2026 is a “check your setup now” year.

 Below is a practical, merchant-focused breakdown of the most important EBT changes, what’s already happening, what’s coming next, and how to stay compliant while avoiding failed transactions, customer frustration, and disputes on the non-EBT side.